-At their most elemental, chelsea boots are ankle-height pull-on boots with stretchy elastic material (sometimes referred to as “gore”) on both ankles.
+At their most elemental, Chelsea boots are pull-on ankle boots with a stretchy elastic material (sometimes referred to as “gore”) on both ankles.
 They have no fastening mechanisms such as laces or buckles.
 They most closely resemble jodhpurs, just without the leather strap and buckle.

-They’re made in various leathers and suedes in a multitude of colors.
+They’re made with both suede and smooth leather in a multitude of colors.
 While they’re often unadorned, there are plenty that are available with medallions, broguing, cap-toe details, and more.
 The main point is that they’re ankle-height and made to be pulled on and nothing more.

 This boot is one of the smartest investments a man can make in his wardrobe, assuming he lives in a place that experiences cold weather for at least a few months out of the year.
 Able to be dressed up or down, it’s smart to spend good money on a versatile pair that can be resoled many times over.

 Like so many articles of clothing we wear in modern times, the Chelsea boot has roots in England during the Victorian era (which, for you history nerds, lasted from 1837 until Queen Victoria’s death in early 1901).